|Avg Max||1.6 °C||4.8 °C||10.3 °C||16 °C||20.9 °C||24 °C||26.3 °C||25.9 °C||22.3 °C||16.6 °C||8.8 °C||3.4 °C|

 Broadband Internet access is now widespread in Hungary.
 It's quite usual to find free Internet access (wifi) in shopping centers, many cafes and pubs.
 You'll have wifi access even in small towns.
 Look for the "wifi" signs, you may have to ask for the access password, however, if you consume, it will be freely given.
 Places like McDonald's and Starbucks have free wifi as well.
 Internet cafes, though still present, are decreasing in numbers because of increasing wifi excess.

 See also: International Telephone Calls

-Public phones are readily available and are either coin operated or require phone cards.
-Phone cards can be purchased at the usual outlets like kiosks and post offices.
-Phone cards to calll internationally are available as well, for example T-Com, EZ Phone and Bellafone.
+Public phones are readily available in bigger cities and are coin operated or require T-Com phone cards.
+Phone cards can be purchased at the usual outlets; kiosks, post offices and petrol stations among others.

 Help contribute to this article to share the ad revenue.

 We don't currently have any Travel Helpers for Pecs